‘A Special Kid’: Mom Grieving Loss of Baby Helps Haitian Boy Move to America, Healing Both Their Futures

 Now 20 and in his second year of college, Jonas speaks, reads, and writes English fluently.

-“He’s working so hard,” Ohayon says, beaming with love and pride.
+“He’s working so hard,” Ohayon said, beaming with love and pride.
 “He’s trying to become a pro soccer player.
 If he can get this college degree and ends up getting the career he’s going for, then he gets to change his life and his family’s life.”

 “You wouldn’t even recognize him as being that same kid that we had originally met.
 You know, he went from hiding from everyone to being the most confident person in the room.
 He can talk to anybody now, and he’s just so very special—a special kid,” she said.

-Ohayon said: “We knew what to do, and we got people involved that cared.
+She said: “We knew what to do, and we got people involved that cared.
 It was so powerful to see the community come together to try to get this Haitian child to school.

 “It’s the American dream that I automatically get access to because I was born in the United States.
 I didn’t choose to be born there; I just was.
-So I get access to this dream that people in other countries dream about or run towards or flee to, based on where they were born and their circumstances.

 “You know, you can’t help everybody, but you can help some people.”